DOMESTIC RELATIONS DIVISION OF ATHENS COMMON PLEAS COURT

-- You can enter the courthouse if you are not showing signs of infection of COVID19.
+- Please do not enter the courthouse if you are showing signs of infection of COVID19.
 No need to quarantine if you have been out of state unless your are showing signs of COVID infection.

-- The Governor’s stay at home order, which includes social distancing of at least 6 feet, is still in effect.
+- Social distancing of at least 6 feet is still in effect.

 - For more information, please call the Commissioner’s office at 740-592-3219.